 The most important rule: if you are pasting sensitive text — client documents, contract language, proprietary code, personal data — only use browser-based tools.
 Server-based tools send your text to their infrastructure, and their privacy policies vary widely.

-Word counter, case converter, QR generator, duplicate remover, URL encoder and more.
+Word counter, case converter, QR generator, password generator, image compressor, URL encoder and more.
 All browser-based, all free.

 Open Virtual Text Tools →Frequently asked questions